jrsorensen/cs-260-Fall-2023/README.md

 - **Calls to third party endpoints** - On the login page, an inspirational quote is dynamically generated/ called from a third party endpoint.
 - **Backend service endpoints** - Placeholders for log workout data that stores the current workout on the server.
 Endpoints for displaying and storing this and the user's weight on the progress page.
 - **Frontend calls service endpoints** - I did this using the fetch function in my workout and progress pages.

+## Database deliverable

+For this diliverable I created an account with Mongodb atlas.
+I connected this account to my backend code to store values such as usernames, passwords, workout data, and user weight.

+- **MongoDB Atlas database created** - done!
+- **Endpoints for data** - My stubbed out endpoints now process the data and send it to Mongo.
+- **Stores data in MongoDB** - done!